Dead & Bloated: Lyrics

-Vocalist Scott Weiland stated that "it's not really about anything.
+Weiland, when interviewed by Songfacts, stated that "Dead & Bloated" is not "really about anything.
 It's just stream-of-consciousness words.
 I mean, at the age of 21, 22, I didn't have a whole lot of life experiences.
 So it's more about the vibe, the angst and that kind of a thing, as opposed to actual life experiences."